woodruffw/ff2mpv/README.md

 ![license](https://raster.shields.io/badge/license-MIT%20with%20restrictions-green.png)

-This is a Firefox addon for playing URLs in MPV.
+This is a Firefox (and Chrome) addon for playing URLs in MPV.

 Clicking the little icon in your toolbar will make MPV attempt to play the current URL.